This post may contain affiliate links. Please read our disclosure policy.

 This single serving Smothered Pork Chops recipe delivers tender, pan-seared pork chops simmered in a rich, creamy onion gravy.
 Made with simple ingredients, it’s packed with flavor and comes together in just 20 minutes.
 It’s the perfect dish for a quick, satisfying meal that feels like classic comfort food.

 Looking for more hearty single serving dinner ideas?
-Try my Salisbury Steak, Chicken Shawarma, classic Meatloaf, and Baked Ziti.
+Try my Salisbury steak for one, single serving chicken shawarma, classic mini meatloaf, and baked ziti for one.

 Why You’ll Love This Recipe